Bierlaire Quadratic Line Search

 4. $\chi \leq b$ and $f^\mathrm{ls}(\chi) \leq f^\mathrm{ls}(b)$ $\implies$ we replace $b, c \gets \chi, b$.

-No we observe the fourth case: $\chi$ is to the left of $b$ and $f^\mathrm{ls}(\chi)$ is below $f(b)$.
+We now observe the first case: $\chi$ is to the left of $b$ and $f^\mathrm{ls}(\chi)$ is above $f(b)$.
 Hence we replace $b, c \gets \chi, b.$ A successive iteration yields:

 Info